Bail Bond Calculator

 In setting the bail amount, the court considers important factors like:

-- Whether the arrested is a flight risk or not;
+Whether the arrest is a flight risk or not;

-In North Carolina and Virginia, all non-domestic and non-felony cases may be heard and bail bonds set within 48 hours.
+All non-domestic and non-felony cases may be heard in North Carolina and Virginia, and bail bonds set within 48 hours.
 In some cases, bail may be set immediately after an arrest.
 The timeline between the arrest and bail condition also depends on the type of offense committed.

-With our bail bond amount calculator, we aim to reduce the stress and hassles associated with calculating your bail bond amount while helping you focus more on the reduced financial obligations required to secure your loved one’s release.
+Our bail bond amount calculator aims to reduce the stress and hassles associated with calculating your bail bond amount while helping you focus more on the reduced financial obligations required to secure your loved one’s release.

 In addition to using our bond calculator online, you can inquire about our flexible bail bond financing solution.
 Our bail bond financing solution saves you more money, allowing you to spread bail bond amounts over an agreed period.